-4. Add the available host agent1 as an ECS Server in the Add Role Instances to ECS pop-up.
-Click Ok.
+3. Add the available host agent 1 as an ECS server in the Add Role Instances to ECS pop-up.
+Click OK.

-5. Click Continue.
+4. Click Continue.

-6. Start the new ECS Server from ECS Instances view.
-For example, start ECSServer on agent1.
+5. Start the new ECS server from the ECS Instances view.
+For example, start the ECS server on agent1.

-- 7. On the command line, uncordon the node by running the following command: sudo /var/lib/ rancher/rke2/bin/kubectl --kubeconfig=/etc/rancher/rke2/rke2.yaml uncordon agent1.example.com - 8.
-Confirm the node's status from webUI or the command line by running the command sudo /var/lib/rancher/rke2/bin/kubectl --kubeconfig=/etc/rancher/rke2/rke2.yaml get nodes.
+6. Confirm the node's status from the Web UI or the command line by running the following command:

+sudo /var/lib/rancher/rke2/bin/kubectl --kubeconfig=/etc/rancher/rke2/rk e2.yaml get nodes

-Note: Do not proceed until node status is Ready.
+Note: Do not proceed until the node status is Ready.
 This may take several minutes.